Subtitles and Transcript

 0:11 Do you think it's possible to control someone's attention?
 Even more than that, what about predicting human behavior?
-I think those are interesting ideas, if you could.
-I mean, for me, that would be the perfect superpower, actually kind of an evil way of approaching it.
+I think those are interesting ideas.
+For me, that would be the perfect superpower, actually kind of an evil way of approaching it.
 But for myself, in the past, I've spent the last 20 years studying human behavior from a rather unorthodox way: picking pockets.
-When we think of misdirection, we think of something as looking off to the side, when actually it's often the things that are right in front of us that are the hardest things to see, the things that you look at every day that you're blinded to.
+When we think of misdirection, we think of something as looking off to the side, when actually the things right in front of us are often the hardest to see, the things that you look at every day that you're blinded to.

-1:16 Now that you're done looking at those, close them down, because every phone has something in common.
+1:17 Now that you're done, close them down.
+Every phone has something in common.
 No matter how you organize the icons, you still have a clock on the front.
 So, without looking at your phone, what time was it?
 You just looked at your clock, right?
-It's an interesting idea.
-Now, I'll ask you to take that a step further with a game of trust.
+Interesting idea.
+Let's take that a step further with a game of trust.
 Close your eyes.
 I realize I'm asking you to do that while you just heard there's a pickpocket in the room, but close your eyes.

 1:41 Now, you've been watching me for about 30 seconds.
 With your eyes closed, what am I wearing?
 Make your best guess.
 What color is my shirt?
 What color is my tie?
 Now open your eyes.
-By a show of hands, were you right?
+Show of hands, were you right?
+Interesting, isn't it?

-1:57 It's interesting, isn't it?
-Some of us are a little bit more perceptive than others.
-It seems that way.
-But I have a different theory about that, that model of attention.
+1:58 Some of us are a little bit more perceptive than others, it seems.
+But I have a different theory about that model of attention.
 They have fancy models of attention, Posner's trinity model of attention.
 For me, I like to think of it very simple, like a surveillance system.
 It's kind of like you have all these fancy sensors, and inside your brain is a little security guard.
 For me, I like to call him Frank.
 So Frank is sitting at a desk.
-He's got all sorts of cool information in front of him, high-tech equipment, he's got cameras, he's got a little phone that he can pick up, listen to the ears, all these senses, all these perceptions.
-But attention is what steers your perceptions, is what controls your reality.
+He's got lots of cool information in front of him, high-tech equipment, he's got cameras, he's got a little phone that he can pick up, listen to the ears, all these senses, all these perceptions.
+But attention is what steers your perceptions, it's what controls your reality.
 It's the gateway to the mind.
 If you don't attend to something, you can't be aware of it.
 But ironically, you can attend to something without being aware of it.
-That's why there's the cocktail effect: When you're in a party, you're having conversations with someone, and yet you can recognize your name and you didn't even realize you were listening to that.
+For example, the cocktail effect: You're in a party, having conversations with someone, and yet you can recognize your name without realizing you were listening to that.

-3:38 Now, I mean, this sounds like a good theory, but I could talk for a long time and tell you lots of things, and they may be true, a portion of them, but I think it's better if I tried to show that to you here live.
-So if I come down, I'm going to do a little bit of shopping.
+3:38 This sounds like a good theory, but I could talk for a long time, tell you lots of things, and a portion of them may be true, but I think it's better if I tried to show that to you here live.
+If I come down, I'm going to do a bit of shopping.
 Just hold still where you are.

 3:54 Hello, how are you?
 It's lovely to see you.
-You did a wonderful job onstage.
-You have a lovely watch that doesn't come off very well.
-Do you have your ring as well?
+Wonderful job onstage.
+Lovely watch, it doesn't come off very well.
+Do you have a ring as well?
 Good.
 Just taking inventory.
 You're like a buffet.
-It's hard to tell where to start, there's so many great things.
+Hard to tell where to start, so many great things.

 4:06 Hi, how are you?
 Good to see you.